Whose Facts Win? LLM Source Preferences under Knowledge Conflicts: Mitigating Repetition Bias

 \paragraph{Results}

-As Figure~\ref{fig:mitft} shows, the combination of fine-tuning and credibility prompting successfully mitigates repetition bias, while mostly retaining the (teacher model's) no-repetition source preferences.
-We also show results with just fine-tuning in Appendix \ref{sec:mitigation-details}.
-The $\widehat{SP}$-gap between government and \textit{no source} reduces by $99.8\%$ from $45.7$ to $1.0$, while retaining $88.8$\% of the original preference from $29.4$ to $26.1$.
-For government and social media conflicts, the reduction in repetition bias is $86.9\%$, from $30.8$ to $4.0$.
-Here, the preference for government increases slightly from $3.4$ to $7.2$.
+As Figure~\ref{fig:mitft} shows, the combination of fine-tuning and a credibility-aware prompt (Appendix \ref{sec:full_prompt_based_cred}) successfully mitigates repetition bias, while mostly retaining the (teacher model's) no-repetition source preferences, generalizing to source types not seen during training.
+The $\widehat{SP}$-gap between government and \textit{no source} reduces by $79.2\%$ from $45.9$ to $9.55$, while retaining $72.5$\% of the original preference from $29.6$ to $21.5$.
+For government and social media conflicts, the reduction in repetition bias is $78.3\%$, from $33.2$ to $7.2$.
+Here, the preference for government increases slightly from $3.4$ to $9.1$.
 This also leads to more similar preferences between 1-Table and 2-Table majorities.
 Thus, models can in fact be trained to behave consistently under repetition.